manuareraa/Wifi-Scanner/README.md

 # Wifi-Scanner
-A multithreaded tool to scan for available APs and display their Signal Strength, Security Protocol, SSID and channels.
+A multithread tool to scan for available APs and display their Signal Strength, Security Protocol, SSID and channels.
 Written in Python (Scapy Module)

 # Demo